Miranda de Ebro: Celebrations and events

 There are many celebrations and fairs held in Miranda de Ebro throughout the year.
 The first event of the year is the March Fair or Fair of the Angel, which is celebrated on 1 March and whose origin dates back to the 14th century.
 The first weekend of May is the May Fair, which has coincided since 1997 with the Medieval market.

-The main celebration in Miranda de Ebro is the Saint John of the Mountain Festival, which is celebrated on the Whit Monday.
+The main celebration in Miranda de Ebro is the Saint John of the Mountain Festival, which is held on the Monte de San Juan and celebrated on the Whit Monday.
 This celebration has a procession which is considered the best in Northern Spain.
 In addition, 12 September is the day of the city's patron, the Virgin of Altamira.
 This event contains float competitions, concerts and a firework display.